Skip to content

 Save license token

-Open Add-ons and install
+Open Add-ons and install Flows Add-on

-(Offline) Install Flows Add-on via the Admin-Center#
+(Offline) Flows Add-on via the Admin Center#

-Step 2: Open the i-doit Admin-Center#
+Step 2: Open Admin Center#

-Step 3: Log in to the i-doit Admin-Center#
+Step 3: Log in to the i-doit Admin Center#

-Step 4: Install Flows Add-on#
+Step 4: Install the Flows Add-on#

-Install via Admin-Center
+Install via Admin Center

-Using system service installation script#
+Using the system service installation script#

 1